CardinalNow/AndroidAutowire/README.md

 Using Java Annotations and Reflection, this library will allow you to replace some of annoying boilerplate setup from your Activities, Fragments, and Views with an annotation based approach.

+This repository is referenced in the blog post: http://www.cardinalsolutions.com/cardinal/blog/mobile/2014/01/dealing_with_android.html

 Features
 ------